meghananekkanti25/Airline-Customer-Satisfaction/README.md

 ## 🏁 Getting Started

-Start by setting up the appropriate environment to run a Jupyter Notebook file to ensure you have the proper versions of the required libraries.
+Start by setting up the appropriate environment to run a Jupyter Notebook file to ensure you have the required library versions.
 Once that is done, ensure you have PostgreSQL installed and running.
 You can then download the data and .ipynb file and hit "Run All" on the notebook.

 The columns listed above have approximately 130K rows of data.
-Of these, 393 missing values are in the “Arrival Delay in Minutes” column.
+Of these, 393 missing values are in the "Arrival Delay in Minutes" column.
 These are for when there is no delay in the arrival time.
 We have filled them with 0.
 We also encoded all the categorical data to numerical values.

 ## 🔎 Exploratory Data Analysis

-1. The passenger demographics indicate a majority in the 20 to 60 age bracket, suggesting targeted services and marketing strategies for this group.
+1. The passenger demographics indicate that most are in the 20- —to 60-year-old age bracket, suggesting targeted services and marketing strategies for this group.
 2. Female passengers slightly outnumber males.
 3. Customer satisfaction levels reveal 82% loyalty, emphasizing the need for retention strategies.
 4. Business class passengers show the highest satisfaction (48%), followed by economy class (45%) and economy plus class (7%).